valeriansaliou/sonic/README.md

 ![Demo on Crisp Helpdesk search](https://valeriansaliou.github.io/sonic/images/crisp-search-demo.gif)

+> _Sonic fuzzy search in helpdesk articles at its best.
+Lookup for any word or group of terms, get results instantly._

 ## Features

 * **Search terms are stored in collections, organized in buckets**; you may use a single bucket, or a bucket per user on your platform if you need to search in separate indexes.